 Weed Reparations Ignite Racial Disputes

 And, of course, there’s the public backlash.
 While most of the cannabis laws do not mention race, no one denies the racial aspect.
 Even those who claim the American justice system is color blind.
 So, accusations of racism and reverse racism abound.
 In some ways, cannabis reparations seem to be yet another proxy war for long-simmering racial disputes in the country.
 But there are also valid concerns about the programs.

 For one thing, they don’t seem to work very well so far (although it’s honestly a bit too early to make a definitive judgment).
 For another, there are concerns that these kinds of programs further tie what many people may consider a negative thing (cannabis) to African Americans, strengthening a stereotype that dates back to the Jazz Age.

 Do Weed Reparations Hurt Free Market Cannabis?

 There are also those who claim that public policy prescriptions, like equity programs, hamper the free market.
-And this hurts all consumers—and, in this specific case, weakens the case for cannabis legalization because bureaucracy has slowed down the industry to the point that many users are still opting for illegal options instead of going through approved dispensaries.
+This hurts all consumers and, in this specific case, weakens the case for cannabis legalization.
+This is because bureaucracy has slowed down the industry to the point that many consumers are still opting for illegal options instead of going through approved dispensaries.